kieranjwhite/fezier/README.md

 canvas / surface.
 The dirty rect coordinates are inclusive.

-If fezier was initialised with a devicePixelRatio > 0, then the destination coords for the dirty rectangle must be calculated by multiplying the the x, y coords in the dirty rectangle by the value returnd by draw_brushMagFactor(&brush) and dirty rectangle must be scaled by the same value during compositing.
+If fezier was initialised with a devicePixelRatio > 0, then the destination coords on your canvas / surface must be calculated by multiplying the the x, y coords in the dirty rectangle by the value returnd by draw_brushMagFactor(&brush) and dirty rectangle must be scaled by the same value during compositing.
 The bounding box